A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Correlations ( )

 Within the seven signature courses, a different situation is portrayed: none of them teaches also \arch, one of them focuses on \des, and two of them cover \modeling.
 This shows that, while the \req KA is often co-taught with other topics in general courses, the more specific \req courses are less focused on the relationships with other areas of SE.

 In addition to the weak correlation with the above-mentioned KA \req, the KA \arch has a weak correlation with \des (9/22 courses, $\rho=0.31$) and with \modeling (9/22, $\rho=0.27$).
-Both terms appear in the word cloud on the right-hand side of Fig.~\ref{fig:topics-re-arch}.
+Both terms appear in the second column of \autoref{tab:top-words-1}.
 This is not surprising, as both \des and \arch focus on design abstractions, with the main difference that \arch focuses on an additional level that goes beyond the organisation of code and, as explained by Rozanski and Woods~\cite{rozanski2012software}, that bridges the gap between the problem and solution spaces.

 The KA \des has a moderate correlation with \modeling (13/24 courses, $\rho=0.42$), in addition to the above-mentioned weak correlation with \req (9/24, $\rho=0.34$) and \arch (9/24, $\rho=0.31$).
 The correlation with \modeling is unsurprising, as software design is often taught by means of the UML modelling language.